rebootl/webapp-template/README.md

-# webapp-template
+# reboot-framework

-_This is currently a work-in-progress project._
+_This is currently work-in-progress._

-This is a template project to built a dynamic website with few external dependencies.
+This is a web application template for server side rendered webapps / websites based on express, deno and sqlite.

 Features: